somnambulist-tech/form-request-bundle/README.md

 ### Property Pass-Through

-The following `ParameterBag`s can be accessed via property accessors:
+The following `ParameterBag`s can be accessed via property accessors or method calls:

  * attributes
  * cookies